noorvrst/PPCHEM_molstorage/README.md

 <h1 align="center">💥MolStorage💥</h1>

-A simple tool to help students analyze and understand the safety risks of different molecules and their proper storage.
+#### A simple tool to help students analyze and understand the safety risks of different molecules and their proper storage.

-## How to Use It

 ## How to Install It
 1. Create and activate a new environment (another name can be given).